pixelgrade/starter_content_exporter/README.md

 	- `post_type` – default to `post`.
 	- `include` – is a list of posts ids separated by comma.
 	- `placeholders` should be a list of attachments ids which should map the selected placeholders with the imported attachments on the client.
-	- `ignored_images` should be a list of attachements ids which should map the selected ignored_images with the ones imported on the client.
+	- `ignored_images` should be a list of attachments ids which should map the selected ignored_images with the ones imported on the client.

 * GET – `wp-json/sce/v1/terms`
 	- Returns all the data for a given `taxonomy` and a list of term ids separated by comma in `include`.